ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

 * `Route`: go ahead and route as normal; this will allow handling HTTP requests normally
 * `Reject`: reject the request with a 400 response

-The `additionalPort` element tells $productName$ to listen on the specified `insecure-port` and treat any request arriving on that port as insecure. **By default, `additionalPort` will be set to 8080 for any `Host` using TLS.** To disable this redirection entirely, set `additionalPort` explicitly to `-1`:
+The `additionalPort` element tells Emissary to listen on the specified `insecure-port` and treat any request arriving on that port as insecure. **By default, `additionalPort` will be set to 8080 for any `Host` using TLS.** To disable this redirection entirely, set `additionalPort` explicitly to `-1`:

 ```yaml
 requestPolicy: